SleekView for Bricks Builder

 Inline edits

-Rename, reslug, toggle status and reorder layouts without leaving the table.
+Rename, reslug, toggle status, and reorder layouts without leaving the table.
+Metadata work becomes a single pass instead of a per-row editor visit.

 Audience